NICMx/Jool/docs/en/intro-xlat.md

 Of course, while MAP-T is a technique primarily preoccupied with transferring IPv4 traffic through an IPv6 backbone, there's nothing stopping you from also assigning IPv6 addresses to your customers, and have that traffic routed normally.

 As you might have noticed, MAP-T is most similar to 464XLAT.
+You can think of the _BR_ as a "stateless" Stateful NAT64, since all the mappings are preallocated instead of dynamic.
 While 464XLAT relies on stateless translators in the customer edge, and a stateful translator as the IPv4 Internet door, MAP-T uses stateless translators exclusively, while also having stateful NATs in the customer edge.
 In 464XLAT, the PLAT creates mappings on demand, while MAP-T has those allocations predefined (“pre-sliced”) by configuration.

 | 464XLAT | MAP-T |
 |---------|-------|